kern/filepizza/README.md

 ## License & Acknowledgements

 FilePizza is released under the [BSD 3-Clause license](https://github.com/kern/filepizza/blob/master/LICENSE).
-A huge thanks to [WebTorrent](https://github.com/feross/webtorrent) which we use for the file transfers under the hood.
+A huge thanks to [WebTorrent](https://github.com/feross/webtorrent) which we use for the file transfers under the hood, and to [iblowyourdesign](https://dribbble.com/iblowyourdesign) for the pizza illustration.